 Finally you can activate and set up the plug-in in the Grafana interface.

 Installation by cloning the Git archive

-Upgrading to a new version can be quickly performed with two commands:
+upgrading to a new version can be quickly performed with one command:

 To use the plug-in with the help of a copy of the archive,

 you absolutely need the